CHAPTER 13

 (c) by one entity from another entity of Mexico.

-- Chapter 13 (Government Procurement) shall not apply to the procurement of transportation services that are part of, or are incidental to a purchase contract.
+1. Chapter 13 (Government Procurement) does not apply to the procurement of transportation services that are part of, or are incidental to a purchase contract.

-- Chapter 13 (Government Procurement) shall not apply to build-operate-transfer contracts and public works concessions contracts.
+1. Chapter 13 (Government Procurement) does not apply to build-operate-transfer contracts and public works concessions contracts.

 (i) the implicit USGDP price deflator or any successor index published by the Council of Economic Advisors in “Economic Indicators”, current as of January of that year, to

-(ii) the implicit USGDP price deflator or any successor index published by the Council of Economic Advisors in “Economic Indicators”, current as of the date of entry into force of this Agreement for Mexico,
+(ii) the implicit USGDP price deflator or any successor index published by the Council of Economic Advisors in “Economic Indicators”, current as of January 2018,

 provided that the price deflators under subparagraphs (i) and (ii) have the same base year.